 This, again, depends on what company you choose to use, how you choose to ship your items, where you are coming from, and what you are bringing with you.

-- Cars.
-It costs around $1,000-$1,500 to ship a car.
+It costs around $1,000-$1,500 to ship a car to Hawaii.
 The price can fluctuate depending on several factors, like the size of your vehicle, where you are shipping it to and from, and how you choose to ship it.
 Some options for shipping your vehicle include having it transported in specially designed auto frames, in containers, or in secure garage stowage.

 It is important to know that, in most cases, your car will need to be completely empty.
 Some companies allow you to have a child car seat or jumper cables in the vehicle, but always make sure to check before you ship your car.
 If not, you could increase the time it takes to get your vehicle to the islands, which would be a bummer because a car is really nice to have in Hawaii as the public transportation system doesn’t operate 24/7.

-For more information on shipping your car, please see Step 5: Shipping Your Car.
+For more information on shipping a car to Hawaii, please see Step 5: Shipping Your Car.

 7. What’s the best time of year to move to Hawaii?